javadssmsh/Retrofit-Tutorial/README.md

 # Retrofit-Tutorial

-GET and POST methods using javad.
+GET and POST methods using java.
 The php files are in the "retrofit(php)" folder.
 Use Xampp for running your web server.